KatherLab/mopadi/README.md

 MoPaDi combines [Diffusion Autoencoders](https://openaccess.thecvf.com/content/CVPR2022/html/Preechakul_Diffusion_Autoencoders_Toward_a_Meaningful_and_Decodable_Representation_CVPR_2022_paper.html) with multiple instance learning (MIL) for explainability of deep learning classifiers in histopathology.

-> **_NOTE:_** This repository contains an updated version of the codebase.
-For the experiments described in the [preprint](https://www.biorxiv.org/content/10.1101/2024.10.29.620913v1), please refer to [version 0.0.1 of MoPaDi](https://github.com/KatherLab/mopadi/releases/tag/v0.0.1).
+> [!IMPORTANT] This repository contains an updated version of the codebase.
+For the experiments described in the [preprint](https://www.biorxiv.org/content/10.1101/2024.10.29.620913v1), please refer to [version 0.0.1 of MoPaDi](https://github.com/KatherLab/mopadi/tree/v0.0.1).

 For segmentation of 6 cell types to quantify changes in original and counterfactual images, [DeepCMorph](https://github.com/aiff22/DeepCMorph) pretrained models were used.

 For preprocessing of whole slide images (WSIs), please refer to KatherLab's [STAMP protocol](https://github.com/KatherLab/STAMP).

-## Table of Contents
+---
+**Table of Contents:**

 - [Getting started](#getting-started)
 - [Training the Models from Scratch](#training-the-models-from-scratch)